SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/gramics/encoded-thing.md

 ##### determiners & pronouns

-⟮＿Possessive determiners＿⟯ and ⟮c_;＿posessive pronouns＿⟯ typically reflect ⟮＿grammatical person＿⟯, ⟮＿number＿⟯ and sometimes ⟮other ＿top-level sm grammatical feature categories＿⟯ to ⟮indicate the posessor⟯.
+⟮＿Possessive determiners＿⟯ and ⟮c_;＿posessive pronouns＿⟯ typically reflect ⟮＿grammatical person＿⟯, ⟮＿number＿⟯ and sometimes ⟮other ＿sm grammic feature categories＿⟯ to ⟮indicate the posessor⟯.

 ## numerality

-»⟮Numerality⟯« is ⟮＿a top-level sm grammatical feature class＿⟯ encoding the semantic ⟮＿the semantic (feature) class＿ ＿setlike＿⟯, but not in nouns.
+»⟮Numerality⟯« (my term) is ⟮＿a sm grammic feature class＿⟯ encoding the semantic ⟮＿the semantic feature class＿ ＿setlike＿⟯, but not in nouns.
 ⟮＿Numerality＿⟯ may be divided into  ⟮＿numerality amount＿⟯ and ⟮＿numerality type＿⟯.

 ### subdivision

 #### counting systems

-»⟮The numerality amount⟯« is ⟮＿the sm grammatical feature category＿⟯ that encodes ⟮the ＿setlike amount＿ ＿semantic gramatical feature class＿⟯ via ⟮one or more ＿counting systems＿⟯.
+»⟮The numerality amount⟯« (my term) is ⟮＿the sm grammic feature category＿⟯ that encodes ⟮the ＿setlike amount＿ ＿semantic grammic feature class＿⟯ via ⟮one or more ＿counting systems＿⟯.
-In mathematical terms, »⟮a counting system⟯« is ⟮＿a numeral system＿⟯ ⟮a languoid uses⟯.
+»⟮A counting system⟯« is ⟮＿a numeral system＿⟯ ⟮a languoid uses⟯.
-⟮＿Counting systems＿⟯ in ⟮different⟯ ⟮＿languoids＿⟯ or ⟮c-;different⟯ ⟮contexts⟯ may ⟮have different bases⟯.
+»⟮The counting system base⟯« is ⟮＿the base＿⟯ of ⟮＿the counting system＿⟯.

 ##### reuse point

 »⟮The reuse point⟯« (my term) is ⟮＿the multiple of powers of the base＿⟯ at which ⟮＿a counting system＿⟯ ⟮starts reusing terms for bases⟯.

+###### in certain language families

 In ⟮indo-european⟯ languages, ⟮＿the reuse point＿⟯ is ⟮10⎴3⎴⟯.
 In ⟮east asian⟯ languages, ⟮＿the reuse point＿⟯ is ⟮10⎴4⎴⟯.

+###### myriad

-»⟮A myriad (literal)⟯« is ⟮10 000⟯.
+»⟮A myriad⎵literal⎵⟯« is ⟮10 000⟯.
-»⟮A myriad (linguistics)⟯« is ⟮the literal ＿lexical unit＿ for 10 000⟯ when ⟮it is used to mean 'a lot'⟯, as is common in ⟮east asian languages⟯.
+»⟮A myriad⎵linguistics⎵⟯« is ⟮the literal ＿lexical unit＿ for 10 000⟯ when ⟮it is used to mean 'a lot'⟯, as is common in ⟮east asian languages⟯.

 #### numerality type

-»⟮The numerality type⟯« is ⟮＿the gramatical feature class＿⟯ that roughly encodes ⟮the ＿setlike viewpoint＿ and ＿setlike grouping＿ ＿semantic gramatical feature classes＿⟯.
+»⟮The numerality type⟯« is ⟮＿the grammic feature class＿⟯ that roughly encodes ⟮the ＿setlike viewpoint＿ and ＿setlike grouping＿ ＿semantic grammic feature classes＿⟯.
-^gramatical feature class since numerality type can be multiple at once: "三回目 = the third time" ⟮＿The numerality type＿⟯ consists of the features ⟮[+/-ordinal]⟯, ⟮[+/-cardinal]⟯, ⟮[+/-multiplier]⟯, ⟮[+/-distributive]⟯, ⟮[+/-collective]⟯, ⟮[+/-partitive]⟯.
+^grammic feature class since numerality type can be multiple at once: "三回目 = the third time" ⟮＿The numerality type＿⟯ consists of the ffeatures ⟮[+/-ordinal]⟯, ⟮[+/-cardinal]⟯, ⟮[+/-multiplier]⟯, ⟮[+/-distributive]⟯, ⟮[+/-collective]⟯, ⟮[+/-partitive]⟯.

 table:numerality type|indicates|example in en